tqtifnypmb/armature/README.md

 ##Introduction

-Armature is a Swift FastCGI/CGI server inspired by Python WSGI [https://www.python.org/dev/peps/pep-3333/].
+Armature is a Swift FastCGI/CGI server inspired by Python [WSGI](https://www.python.org/dev/peps/pep-3333/).
 It's goal is :
 - [x] To make writing FastCGI/CGI application as easy as writing a normal program.
 - [x] Provide Python like interface
 - [x] Highly adaptable